 We may receive a commission when you use our links.
 Monkey Miles has partnered with CardRatings for our coverage of credit card products.
 Monkey Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 We appreciate you using our links!!!

 I’m a big fan of Alaska Airlines, carry Elite status, and when I see miles discounted, I’m always tempted to add to my balance.
-This is current sale is unlike any that we’ve seen before.
-First off, prior to covid, 50% was Alaska’s best deal on purchasing miles, but throughout the pandemic we’ve seen offers at 60%.
-Today, a few weeks after their last 60% bonus flash sale they’ve marketed a new opportunity.
+First off, prior to covid, a 50% bonus was Alaska’s best deal on purchasing miles, and 60% has been the best public offer since.
+I would point out some have received targeted 70% bonuses, but those were highly targeted and required having purchased massive amounts of points in the past to qualify.
+For everyone else…60% is the best we’ve seen.

-The biggest reason you want to buy Alaska Miles is it opens up the ability to use the points to redeem expensive business and first class flights for a fraction of the cost.
+The biggest reason you want to consider buying Alaska Miles is to use them for to fly expensive business and first class flights redemptions at a fraction of the cost.
 Most of you already know about this strategy, but keep reading as I explain what I’m talking about in more detail.

 Of course, I never recommend buying any points, regardless of program, on speculation.
 So only buy if you foresee a good use for them in the near future.